tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### How often does the GadgetBridge app gets updated (when this feature is enabled)?

-When GadgetBridge support is **enabled**, the app will update GadgetBridge simultaneously when performing syncs **and** updating widgets.
-This ensures regular updates.
+When GadgetBridge support is **enabled**, the app will update GadgetBridge once per hour.

-Should you experience that the Gadgetbridge update occurs too rarely, place a weather widget on your home screen.
+Should you experience that the Gadgetbridge update occurs too rarely, the following things may help:
+- change app battery usage: go to the app info screen by long-pressing the app icon in the launcher, select app battery usage and select "unrestricted" (on older devices: turn off battery optimization for the app to allow it to run in the background),
+- place a weather widget on your home screen,
+- make sure you have the "battery saver" and the "data saver" disabled.

 ### Why is precipitation displayed in kg/m² instead of mm?